Article written by Mark Hallman, Evergreen Digital Marketing – originally published on NTEN.org.

 Need help with your Google AdGrants account?

-If you need help getting started with Google Ad Grants, or would like assistance optimizing your account or having ongoing account management, please contact us.
+If you need help getting started with Google Ad Grants, or would like assistance optimizing your account or having ongoing Google Ads Grant management, please contact us.